AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/software_components.rst

 The matrix submodule has two main components: *Datasets* and *Matrices*.

 Their existence is required for performance purposes and to support consistency across other modules.
-It also make it a lot faster to develop new features.
+It also makes it a lot faster to develop new features.
-Compatibility with de-facto open standards is also pursued as a major requirement.
+Compatibility with de facto open standards is also pursued as a major requirement.

-They are both memory mapped structures, which allows for some nice features, but they still consume all memory necessary to handle them in full.
-In the future we will look into dropping that requirement, but the software work is substantial.
+They are both memory-mapped structures, which allows for some nice features, but they still consume all memory necessary to handle them in full.
+In the future, we will look into dropping that requirement, but the software work is substantial.

 AequilibraE Matrix